 At the de-assertion of reset, the 24-bit address bus is used to capture configuration information from the levels that are applied to the pins at this time.
 External pull-up/pull-down resistors are used to tie the signals to particular logic levels.
-For additional details, refer to Section 8 (Expansion Bus Controller) of the Intel® IXP42X Product Line of Network Processors and IXC1100 Control Plane Processor Developer's Manual.)
+(For additional details, see "[Package and Pinout Information](#)" on page 42.)